Ferrari races a horse-drawn chariot -- who wins?

 - Staged at "Ben-Hur" film set in Italy

-(CNN)It was the ultimate battle of horse power, a sporting contest like you've never seen before.
+(CNN)It was the ultimate battle of horsepower, a sporting contest like you've never seen before.

 Billed as a clash of ancient against modern, a Ferrari raced against a two-horse chariot in Castel Romana, Italy and, unsurprisingly, it was the car that motored to victory.